 This is on your end.
 This is where you (and your team) come up with your app and what you want it to do.
-In most cases, you can have a general idea of what you want and your app developer may be able to help you flesh out the rest.
-But it’s a good idea to slim this down into the most finite function.
+In most cases, you can have a general idea of what you want, and your app developer may be able to help you flesh out the rest.
+But it’s a good idea to slim this down to the most finite function.
 The simpler the better.
 For instance, “my app counts the number of water ounces consumed.”
 Super simple and crystal clear.

 What tools are used to ideate apps?
 There are tons.
-You can use a notebook and pen, Evernote, Google Docs, mind maps or whatever helps you get your ideas from out of your head.
+You can use a notebook and pen, Evernote, Google Docs, mind maps, or whatever helps you get your ideas out of your head.
 There’s no set way of doing this.
 It’s all about your preference.
 As long as you can clearly communicate your idea to others, you’ll have something to work with.

 This is where you take your app concept and present it to a company like ours.
 And whether you take it to a company like ours or not, this work will have to be done anyway.
 This is a research and planning phase.
 During this phase, we help further distill what your app is supposed to do.
 We also research other apps on the market as well as get into the planning of user stories.
 We want to detail specific use cases for who your app will serve as well as what need is being met.
 With all the research, we create a requirements document, which will list all the requirements for your app—what features it must have, profiles, user stories, etc.

 The goal with all of this information should be to create a minimal viable product (or an MVP).
 According to Wikipedia, An MVP is a version of a product (your app) with just enough features to satisfy early customers and provide feedback for future product development.

 Typical Questions You’ll Want to Answer in Your Discovery:

 - What goals do you have for users to accomplish in your app?

 - What will be the primary purpose of your app?

 - Do you have sketches, wireframes, or app designs ready?